I'm experiencing technical issues whilst using the conversational AI. What can I do?

 4) The volume can also vary by voice, so you may want to try changing the voice before you start the chat via 'change conversation settings' at the bottom (before you start a conversation).

-Note that changing from Safari to another browser does not usually make a difference because Apple restricts other browsers to use Apple's specific technology (Chrome on Apple is not the real deal).
+Note that changing from Safari to another browser does not make a difference because Apple restricts other browsers to use Apple's specific technology (Chrome on Apple is not the real deal).

 I cannot record what I say.